-Please also see the stand-alone guidance document in relation to source of funds and source of wealth.
-However, as noted above the relationship accountants and tax advisors can have with their customers from a ML/FT risk perspective is different than other sectors therefore further guidance is provided below.
+As noted in section 3, the relationship accountants and tax advisors can have with their customers from a ML/FT risk perspective is different than other sectors therefore additional guidance is provided below.

 Where the sector is dealing with client monies the source of funds must be identified in line with the Code requirements.
-However where no client monies are taken, or held, the business will still typically be receiving funds from customers in the form of fees.
+However, where no client monies are taken, or held, the business will still typically be receiving funds from customers in the form of fees.
 It is the source of the funds used for the payment of the fees which needs to be established.

 The source of funds will typically be from the customer themselves or from a third party.
 Where fees are being paid by a third party, the business should identify and verify the identity of this third party where necessary.
 It should also seek to establish the relationship between the customer and the third party and consider the rationale for the payment and whether this appears reasonable.
+Section 3.8 of the Handbook provides further details on source of funds and source of wealth.

-6. Simplified customer due diligence measures
+5. Simplified customer due diligence measures